darinz/PSL/09_discriminant_analysis/README.md

 ## Overview

 This module introduces discriminant analysis methods for classification problems, focusing on both theoretical foundations and practical applications.
-The methods covered include various approaches to estimating conditional probabilities and constructing optimal classification rules.
+The methods covered include various approaches to estimating conditional probabilities and constructing optimal classification rules, with expanded mathematical explanations and enhanced code examples.

 ## Module Structure